Elitex logo

 Why Use React JS

 What are React.js development services used for?
 Before starting the React.js era over a decade ago, coders faced significant challenges in building UIs manually with raw JavaScript or React’s predecessors like jQuery.
 The process was long, error-full, and cumbersome.
 So, the development needed automation and simplification.
 When Facebook engineer Jordan Walke created the library, it significantly improved the overall UI development process.
+And the era of React’s frontend began.

 Thus, there are two frequent scenarios where React.js is a decent tool: creating large web applications (including apps working without overloading the page) and mobile app development.